 Brush the Right Way

 Brushing your teeth is the foundation of good oral hygiene, but doing it correctly makes all the difference.
 Dentists recommend brushing at least twice a day for two minutes each time.
-Use a soft-bristled toothbrush and hold it at a 45-degree angle to your gums.
-Instead of scrubbing back and forth, use gentle circular motions to clean your teeth without causing gum irritation.
+Use a medium-bristled toothbrush (instead of soft) and hold it at a 45-degree angle to your gums.
+Instead of scrubbing back and forth, use circular motions to clean your teeth thoroughly.

 Fluoride toothpaste is your best friend when it comes to preventing cavities, so be sure to check the label.
-And don’t forget to replace your toothbrush every three to four months—worn-out bristles don’t clean effectively and can be harsh on your gums.
+You can also use gels or mouth rinses that contain fluoride or calcium, as they integrate into the tooth structure, make it stronger, and help prevent further damage.
+Don’t forget to replace your toothbrush every three to four months—worn-out bristles don’t clean effectively and can be harsh on your gums.

 Don’t Skip the Floss